 Free ‘Late Payment Letter’ Template

-One of the most effective ways of receiving payment after a business or private individual has failed to pay you on time, is by sending a late payment letter.
+One of the most effective ways of receiving payment after a business or private individual has failed to pay you on time, is by issuing a letter before action.
 Feel free to utilise our free template sample, which can be found below.[The name and address of the business you are writing to]

 [Your/your business’ address]